 Terminology

-Not too sure what LGBTIQ stands for?
-Our short course on terminology breaks down the rainbow acronym and provides a solid foundation for understanding gender, sexuality and intersex.
+Not too sure what LGBTIQA+ stands for?
+Our terminology segment breaks down the rainbow acronym and provides a solid foundation for understanding gender, sexuality and intersex.

 Sexuality